 Generally speaking, floss picks come in two main shapes: flat and curved.
-The flat floss picks look sort of like a harp, but are more difficult to use in the back of the mouth, which is why we recommend the curved type instead.
-If you’ll bring your index finger and middle finger into a “peace sign” and then curl them, imagine that there is a piece of floss connected between your two fingers..
-Those are the type of floss picks that you should be looking for, because they’re designed to get to all areas of the mouth.
-The long-handled flosser with the disposable floss tips (Johnson & Johnson Reach Access©) do a great job of cleaning between the teeth as well.
+The flat floss picks look sort of like a harp but are more difficult to use in the back of the mouth, which is why we recommend the curved type instead.
+If you’ll bring your index finger and middle finger into a “peace sign” and then curl them, imagine that there is a piece of floss connected between your two fingers.
+Those are the type of floss picks that you should be looking for because they’re designed to get to all areas of the mouth.
+The long-handled flosser with the disposable floss tips (Johnson & Johnson Reach Access©) does a great job of cleaning between the teeth as well.

 To use a floss pick, be sure not to force it down between your teeth by biting on it because it could slam into the gum and hurt!
 Use a gentle, sawing motion.
 Once the string has popped through the tight contact, it’s time to floss.
 Pull the string tight against one tooth, and very gently scrape up and down to release the film of germ growth on the tooth surface.
 Repeat this with the adjacent tooth before popping the floss pick back out.